The Hong Kong report – part #1

 It is a process to dilute Hong Kong people.
 As large amount of people out of those 150 do not work, only take benefits from Hong Kong, they are willing to support anything China and Hong Kong government say.
 It means that even if there is true election in the future, China can still control the result.

 5. Do you rebel against privileged caste of developers and business people who are continually increasing their wealth?
-Is it a problem for you that business is growing when, even well-educated Hongkongers, are not able to achieve a decent salary? (and meet satisfying living conditions like buying a flat and affording for a family)
+Is it a problem for you that business is growing when, even well-educated Hongkongers, are not able to achieve a decent salary?

 I feel my generation cares less about money.
 It does not upset them very much.